Produced for Commercial & Industrial Applications

 Objective: To clean parts of oils, greases and sediments

-Normal Operational Procedures Prior to POC:
+Normal Operational Procedures Prior to MC:

 Most parts washer utilize solvents, such as mineral spirits, in commercial auto and engine repair shops.
 These systems are also used in maintenance operations for transportation and hauling operations, such as bus barns, mines, and fills, etc. These parts washers usually require fluid change regularly, such as every 30 days.
 The fluid is hauled for cleaning and/or disposal.
 The disposed fluid is a hazardous waste and needs to be disposed accordingly.
 Any part cleaned in the mineral spirits needs to be blown dry and can be susceptible to flash rust.
 Certain soft metal parts cannot be cleaned in these type solvents or dramatic deterioration will occur.
 In many states, these type of solvents are being legislated out of use and the water based replacement solutions have been ineffective.
 Reports from experts in the field have found that the water-based solvents have caused abrasive reactions with both rubber and metal parts in the machinery.

-Operational Procedures with the POC:
+Operational Procedures with the MC:

 The Micro-Clean™ has been used in parts washers for intervals as long and longer than the mineral spirits and cleans more effectively when measured against the entire time fram of this fluid, including wash, dry and wipe times.
 Unlike other water-based systems, there has been no corrosion, no flash-rust, little water required (after a brief break-in period), no abrasion to rubber parts and no affect to soft metal parts.
 The fluid in the washer tends to be in three distinct phases: water and minor amounts of both oil on and sediment on the bottom.
 There have been no distinct odors.
 The product is undergoing detailed evaluation by major manufacturers as this kind of solution is needed now in many states where the solvents are outlawed.

 Case Histories For Use